Axion signatures from supernova explosions through the nucleon electric-dipole portal: QCD axions with suppressed couplings to photons and matter fields

 and hence $E / N = 2$, corresponding to the photo-phobic coupling $C_{a\gamma} = 0.08(4)$.

 In summary, the model is characterized by the following axion couplings:

-The condition in Eq.~(\ref{eq:stealthcondition}) is hence obtained at the prize of a \emph{single} tuning, i.~e.~$\X_3 \approx 0$, where $\X_3$ can be expressed in terms of vacuum angles of the extended Higgs sector, see Eq.~(\ref{eq:X3vacuum}).
+The condition in Eq.~(\ref{eq:stealthcondition}) is hence obtained at the prize of a \emph{single} tuning, i.e.~$\X_3 \approx 0$, where $\X_3$ can be expressed in terms of vacuum angles of the extended Higgs sector, see Eq.~(\ref{eq:X3vacuum}).
 In particular, $\X_3 = 0$ is obtained for $\cos^2\beta_1 = 1/3$ which is fully within the perturbative domain of the model (see Ref.~\cite{Bjorkeroth:2019jtx}).
+We remark that the advocated level of suppression of axion couplings can be kept also upon including running effects from $f_a$ to the QCD scale, albeit within fairly different parameter space regions than in the tree-level case \cite{DiLuzio:2022tyc}

-However, this level of suppression is not yet sufficient in order to make the nucleon-EDM axion coupling the leading one for axion phenomenology.
-In fact, the astrophysical bounds due to by $C_{a\gamma}$ and $C_{aN}$ would still be stronger than the reach of the SN signal driven from the nucleon-EDM portal and a further order of magnitude cancellation in $C_{a\gamma}$ and $C_{aN}$ would be required.
+On the other hand, the level of cancellation that can be achieved in the model above (for $\X_3 \approx 0$) is not yet sufficient to make the nucleon-EDM axion coupling the most important one for axion phenomenology.
+Indeed, the two strongest astrophysical constraints on $f_a$ are due to $C_{a\gamma}$ and $C_{aN}$, coming from HB stars~\cite{Ayala:2014pea} and SNe~\cite{Carenza:2019pxu}, respectively.
+An order of magnitude suppression in $C_{a\gamma}$ is sufficient to evade the former, while the latter is a factor $\sim 800$ stronger than the SN bound due to nucleon-EDM coupling.
+Therefore the suppression proposed in the model in Eqs.~\eqref{eq:CaNgammaS4}-\eqref{eq:CagammaS4} is enough to evade the HB bound but not sufficient for the SN bound due to $C_{aN}$.
+Hence a further order of magnitude cancellation in $C_{aN}$ would be required.
 This can be achieved at the price of extra tunings.
-E.g.~$C_{aN}$ can be further suppressed by taking into account flavour mixing effects for flavour-diagonal axion couplings (see Refs.~\cite{DiLuzio:2017ogq,Bjorkeroth:2018ipq} for details), while $C_{a\gamma}$ can be modified via an extra KSVZ-like fermionic sector along the lines of \cite{DiLuzio:2016sbl,DiLuzio:2017pfr} which contributes to the electromagnetic anomaly.
+For instance, $C_{aN}$ can be further suppressed by taking into account flavour mixing effects for flavour-diagonal axion couplings (see Refs.~\cite{DiLuzio:2017ogq,Bjorkeroth:2018ipq} for details), while $C_{a\gamma}$ can be modified via an extra KSVZ-like fermionic sector along the lines of \cite{DiLuzio:2016sbl,DiLuzio:2017pfr} which contributes to the electromagnetic anomaly.

 We conclude that although a percent level suppression of axion couplings seems perfectly feasible in explicit QCD axion models, going below that level requires further non-trivial assumptions.